 In 1624, a painting of the Virgin Mary arrived at the Bernardine monastery in Leżajsk—a gift that would transform this small town in southeastern Poland into one of the nation's most venerated Marian shrines.
 The image, known as Our Lady of Consolation, soon became associated with miraculous healings and answered prayers.
 By 1752, Pope Benedict XIV authorized its solemn coronation, confirming what pilgrims already knew: this was a place where heaven touched earth.

-The Basilica of the Annunciation of the Blessed Virgin Mary rises above the Leżajsk landscape, its Baroque towers flanking a monastery complex that has served the faithful for four centuries.
-Inside, one of Europe's finest historic organs—built by Jan Głowiński between 1693 and 1703—fills the sacred space with music that pilgrims have called "the voice of angels."
+The Basilica of the Annunciation of the Blessed Virgin Mary rises above the Leżajsk landscape, its Baroque towers flanking the monastery the Bernardine Fathers built in the early seventeenth century.
+Inside, one of Europe's finest historic organs—built by Jan Głowiński between 1693 and 1703—fills the space with music that pilgrims have called "the voice of angels."
 The instrument, with over 5,000 pipes, draws music lovers alongside those seeking Mary's intercession.

 For pilgrims to Poland's eastern borderlands, Leżajsk offers an encounter with Baroque Catholicism at its finest—art, architecture, and devotion united in the service of the Queen of Heaven.